ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 The state is an 8-dimensional vector: the coordinates of the lander in ```x``` & ```y```, its linear velocities in ```x``` & ```y```, its angle, its angular velocity, and two booleans that represent whether each leg is in contact with the ground or not.

+### Rewards

+Reward for moving from the top of the screen to the landing pad and coming to rest is about 100-140 points.
+If the lander moves away from the landing pad, it loses reward.
+If the lander crashes, it receives an additional -100 points.
+If it comes to rest, it receives an additional +100 points.
+Each leg with ground contact is +10 points.
+Firing the main engine is -0.3 points each frame.
+Firing the side engine is -0.03 points each frame.
+Solved is 200 points.

 <br>
 <br>
 Reinforcement learning (RL) has shown great potential for robotic applications, particularly in tasks where the robot must learn from interaction with the environment and adapt to changing conditions.
 In RL, the robot learns a policy or set of behaviors that maximize a reward signal provided by the environment, rather than being explicitly programmed with a set of rules or actions.